 IMDB Synopsis: A woman discovers she has a new relationship with time after surviving a car accident that almost killed her.

 Undone follows Alma Winograd-Diaz (Rosa Salazar), a disaffected 28-year-old who suffers a near-death experience from a car accident after fighting with her sister Becca (Angelique Cabral).
 During her coma and recovery, she begins to communicate with her deceased quantum physicist father Jacob (Bob Odenkirk) who needs her help to unravel the mystery surrounding his death 20 years prior.
-But as he helps Alma unlock her potential for self-discovery and “time travel,” the world around her begins to crumble: Her suffocating mother’s never ending worries, her sister’s selfishness grates, her boyfriend Sam used the coma as an excuse to move back in…
+But as he helps Alma unlock her potential for self-discovery and “time travel,” the world around her begins to crumble: Her suffocating mother’s neverending worries, her sister’s grating selfishness, and her ex-boyfriend Sam used the coma as an excuse to move back in…

 Without giving it all away, Undone propels itself forward on two realities.
 There is Alma’s, where her and her father are learning more about the circumstances surrounding his death (and digging up a lot of the family’s skeletons).
 And there is the world at large who see a young girl being torn apart by PTSD from the accident and a family history of schizophrenia.
 The ending is a bit unclear, likely on purpose for each viewer to make their own conclusion, but the journey that Undone undertakes is brave and bold and genuinely independent of much of entertainment today.

 MVP: Rosa Salazar as Alma.
-She conveys so much with just her eyes, which is doubly impressive when you realize she acted most of her scenes in a small, empty room (because of the art direction).
+She conveys so much with just her eyes, which is doubly impressive when you realize she acted most of her scenes in a small, empty green screen set.

 Should you watch it: Yes.
 It’s quick, it’s got something to say, and it’s look stunning.
 It stands above most of the content out there in the streaming world.